Your cart

 If you are using oils, or a fragrance without the spray nozzle, we recommend avoiding places where the perfume could come into contact with clothing.

-9. Less is usually more
+9. Less is often more

 10. Spray after showering

-Make sure your skin is dry, and apply after showering or bathing.
+Make sure your skin is dry, and apply it after showering or bathing.
 This will make your fragrance last all day.

-11. Moisturize dry skin
+11. Moisturizes dry skin

-12. Apply Vaseline
+12. Apply petroleum jelly

-13. Spray and don't do "fog walks."
+13. Spray and don't take "walks in the fog"

 15. Combine your fragrances